wgseligman/GramsSim/README.md

 ### Setting run/event numbers

 Most of the time, the default run number (0) and the default starting event number (0) in both GramsSky and GramsG4 will be sufficient.
-However, there are cases (e.g., merging events) when it's helpful to be able to set the run number and the starting event number for a sequence of simulated events.
+However, there are cases (e.g., merging events for overlays) when it's helpful to be able to set the run number and the starting event number for a sequence of simulated events.

 For those cases, it's possible to override the defaults in both GramsSky and GramsSim.
 The options are given in the [`options.xml`](options.xml) file, or can be supplied on the command line.